 - Relationship Building Time.
 10 Minutes

 - Discussion 30 Minutes

 - Discuss the reflection questions on Invitations 2-6.
 Can choose particular ones you'd like to dive into, or go through each, your preference!

-- Additional questions if desired:
+- Other possible questions:

 - o How is God challenging you?

 - How is God asking you to create space for Him in your life?

 - Prayer 10 Minutes

 - Take any prayer requests, and specifically pray for each wife and her husband.

 - Homework: Read Invitations 7-11.